DRIVEWISE/VehiCool/examples/README.md

 The file [`example_5.m`](basic_usage/example_5.m) shows how to use the library to create a simple object and animate it in post-processing, while plotting a dynamic trajectory that is updated asynchronously.

+### Example 6: single-body object with a trajectory (with deferred updates) and a birdeye camera in post-processing

+The file [`example_6.m`](basic_usage/example_6.m) shows how to use the library to create a simple object and animate it in post-processing, while plotting a dynamic trajectory that is updated asynchronously and using a birdeye camera.

 ## Advanced usage

 The directory [`advanced_usage`](advanced_usage) contains a set of advanced examples of how to use the library.